makersacademy/airport_challenge/user_stories.md

 To ensure safety
 I want to prevent takeoff when weather is stormy

+10. Simulate random weather
+- weather should be detatched from the airport class

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy